-During this portion of the obituary Joel contrives as he falls from the building on Rua Santa Clara, he gets the full picture of himself.
+As Joel reaches this part of the obituary he is contriving midair, he gets the full picture of himself.
 He sees the faithless man leaping and recalls the boy he once was.
 The boy walking along Rua Uruguaiana under the illusion that Rio was a fighting ring, heroes on one side and villains on the other.

-He also glimpses the reporter with a pack of cigarettes in his pocket and chain necklace across his chest, sitting on a barstool, right hand holding a glass of beer, the guileless, rapt eyes of those gathered around.
-His own gaze intense, saturated with a biography that included the charming dive bar in the city center on a weeknight, a suicide on Rua Santa Clara, his last stroll as a child beneath the sunset on Rua Uruguaiana.
-Then he’s overcome with sadness, because the minute he hits the ground, a precious piece of Rio will likewise cease to exist.
+He sees the reporter with a pack of cigarettes in his pocket and chain necklace across his chest, sitting on a barstool, right hand holding a glass of beer.
+The guileless, rapt eyes of those gathered around.
+His own intense gaze, saturated with a past that encompassed the charming downtown dive bar, a suicide in Copacabana, his last stroll as a child beneath the sunset on Rua Uruguaiana.
+He’s overcome with sadness, because the minute he hits the ground, a precious piece of Rio will cease to exist.

 “Anyway, where was I?”
 Joel continued.
 “Right, Rua Uruguaiana.
-On my way to the Luta newsroom, ready to give notice.
-Son, I’d spent more than a year listening to the police blotter, writing out horoscopes, fetching coffee for the reporters at the Turk’s bar.
-I wanted report, but the boss always changed the subject.
+On my way to the newsroom, ready to give notice.
+Son, I’d spent more than a year listening to the police blotter, writing out horoscopes, fetching coffee for the reporters at the bar around the corner.
+I wanted to report, but the boss kept saying I was not ready.
 So I said to myself: I’m going to quit and stand up to my father, study to be an eng . . .”

 Chapter 3